NPLPackages/paracraft/script/apps/Aries/Creator/Game/Memory/readme.md

 ## Code Architecture
-MemoryContext can be assigned to a player entity to provide memory based actions.
+MemoryContext is the entry point for an AI brain.
+It can be assigned to a player entity to provide memory based actions.

 This is like the AI brain of the player entity.
 All long term Memory is stored in memory clips inside memory context.
 Memory clips can be played in parallel but always in one direction.